collocations.org

 1. attempt to change the government

-VERB + REBELLION
+VERB + rebellion

-rise (up) in
+rise in, rise up in

 Simon de Montfort rose in rebellion in 1258.

-launch, raise
+launch, raise (literary, esp.
+BrE), stage

-set off, spark off
+set off, spark off, start

 The re-introduction of conscription sparked off a major rebellion.

-foment, provoke (sb/sth to)
+foment, incite, provoke

-attempts to foment rebellion in the Cabinet The new taxes provoked the population to open rebellion.
+The new taxes provoked the population to open rebellion.

 threaten

-The opposition party members threatened rebellion.
+The party members threatened rebellion.

-join | take part in | lead | support | crush, put down, quell, suppress
+crush, put down, quell, suppress

-REBELLION + VERB
+rebellion + VERB

 occur